danielrcollins1/OED-Expanded/OED-Expanded.md

 **Languages**: It is assumed than an intelligent creature has a base 1 in 6 chance to speak common.

-**Gaze Attacks**:Creatures facing beings with Gaze Attacks must make a Save each round unless precautions are taken.
+**Gaze Attacks**: Creatures facing beings with Gaze Attacks must make a Save each round unless precautions are taken.

-**Chimera/Gorgons**:Each round roll a 2d6, a result of 7+ means the creature will use its breath weapon.
+**Chimera/Gorgons**: Each round roll a 2d6, a result of 7+ means the creature will use its breath weapon.
 It can use its breath weapon a total of 3 times per day.

-**Dragons**:Divide the Dragon's HP by 3 to determine its Hit Dice.
+**Dragons**: Divide the Dragon's HP by 3 to determine its Hit Dice.
 Use this Hit Dice value to determine Attacks and Saves.
 Each round roll a 2d6, a result of 7+ means the creature will use its breath weapon.
 It can use its breath weapon a total of 3 times per day.
 A Dragon's breath weapon does 1 die of damage for every 6 hit points it currently possesses.
 Dragons can force a morale check on NPCs within 75 feet.
 They have a 2 in 6 chance to detect creatures within 75 feet.
 Dragon subdual rules are not used.

-**Goblin-kin**:Goblins, Orcs, and Kobolds suffer a -4 to attack, and -1 to Morale in full daylight.
+**Goblin-kin**: Goblins, Orcs, and Kobolds suffer a -4 to attack, and -1 to Morale in full daylight.

 **Giants**: Giants can throw a stone every other round at ranges of of 100' to 140'.
 Giant melee attacks are 1d10 +Str bonus.
 Giant garb is equivalent to Leather armor on top of naturally tough skin (+3 AC).